 No matter what your requirement, the diverse open source community has a distro for you.

 In this guide we’ll look at some of the best ones that have been put together for specific tasks.

 If you are just taking your first steps in Linux, you should begin your journey with Nitrux.
-The distro leverages on some of the most stable and well-respected open source projects such as Ubuntu and the KDE Plasma desktop and builds on them to create a distro that suits the sensibilities of new Linux users.
+The distro leverages on some of the most stable and well-respected open source projects and builds on them to create a distro that suits the sensibilities of new Linux users.